wu4f/gdoc2site/README.md

 # gdoc2site

-`gdoc2site` is a Python tool that exports every **tab** in a Google Doc as a standalone HTML page, producing a complete static website.
-Each tab becomes a separate HTML file wrapped in a Jinja2 template, with Google redirect URLs cleaned and content simplified for deployment.
+`gdoc2site` is a Python tool that exports every **tab** in a Google Doc as a standalone HTML page.
+Each tab becomes a separate HTML file containing styling provided by a supplied Jinja2 template in `base.html`, with Google redirect URLs cleaned and content simplified for deployment.

 This repository contains the main script: **`gdoc2site.py`**.